And how can retailers convert them into customers?

 Hire More Millennials

-If you want your store to meet the Millennials where they shop, bring Millennials into your team.
+Bring Millennials into your team if you want your store to meet the Millennials where they shop.
 Hire Millennials who understand current and emerging technologies and social media platforms, or contract with a professional digital marketing firm.
 Engage Millennials in your entire marketing strategy and seek their advice on what appeals to them.

 You need to acknowledge and value Millennials’ opinions, use your brand as a storytelling marketing engine, and understand that they are early adopters and will develop loyalty when they trust the brand.
-You’ll need Millennials on your side to help you acquire more Millennials as customers.
+You’ll need Millennials on your side to help you acquire that millennial shopper to your store.